'Living with bigger boobs made me want to hide'

 But there's a lot of women who go under the knife, and it's something that's becoming more common.

-The British Association of Aesthetic Plastic Surgeons (BAAPS) say breast reduction is the second most popular aesthetic procedure.
+The British Association of Aesthetic Plastic Surgeons (BAAPS) says breast reductions are the second most popular aesthetic procedure.

 'Leave her alone'

-Amber has been through it - and went private at the start of 2022.
+Amber has also been through it - and decided to go private at the start of 2022.

 After years of being in mental and physical pain due to her 36I size, the operation had been a long time coming for the 26-year-old from Cornwall.